Now this, we really are excited about.

 It's that classic Left Bank one we're excited about.
 And that's because - exclusively - we've got it: the producer have kindly chosen Exel as their exclusive importer into the UK retail market.

-And, ultimately (lest this has somehow escaped you) the real buzz is this - it's a 97-point Left Bank Bordeaux from a great vintage for just £17.50.
-And, while it lasts, you can get some.
+Ultimately (lest this has somehow escaped you) the real buzz is this - it's a 97-point Left Bank Bordeaux from a great vintage for just £18.00.
+And, while this vintage lasts, you can get some.

 Château Castera sits to the north of the main appellations of the Haut-Medoc, in the commune of St-Germain d'Esteuil (technically part of the Médoc appellation).
 There's a great deal more detail on the wine itself on our product page and the Château website.